A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 Note these are mostly lower threat individual encounters, but there is a high likelihood of two or more combining in this setting.
 Usually the most threatening thing they can do is yell for assistance.
 Also note large creatures hit very hard so crits are especially dangerous.
 Be wary of increasing their level.
 If you have an inexperienced or gung-ho players, or a sub-optimal PC mix, then scale back the use of elite templates.
 To up the challenge level you just need to make it more likely encounters will combine.

+If there are additional NPCs tagging along such as the rescued Black Arrows and/or Shelalu then you likely have more flexibility in managing threat levels, adding minions to balance and running low threat encounters together.

 ### Standard Ogre conversions (throughout rest of book 3):

 To make ogres XP relevant to both level 8 and level 9 parties the following replacement standard ogres are used in PF2